omni1504/aws-codeartifact-python-proxy/README.md

 Sample pricing for AWS setup (PLEASE ADJUST NUMBERS BASED ON YOUR REQUIREMENTS) - https://calculator.aws/#/estimate?id=70a111e8b63b99a9f219aa7347d54d497ad5af15

-## Preparation if you use CFN templates
+## Pre-Requisites if Using Cloudformation Templates

 - In the target AWS account, Create SSM Parameter Store SecureString for HTTP Auth Credentials.
 Parameter value format: username:password.
 Current CFN implementation supports only AWS-managed KMS key
 - VPC for ECS and ALB Should be available in the target account - CFN creates subnets in 10.0.0.0/8 - adapt or parametrize networking config accordingly.